 Bradford OlsonMy name is Bradford Olson.
 I am a 5th year student pursuing a BS in mathematics and a BA in music with an applied emphasis in percussion.
 Outside of class, I am heavily involved in Greek life.
 I am the current chapter president of the Minnesota Alpha chapter of Phi Delta Theta, the Treasurer of the Gamma Psi chapter of Alpha Phi Omega National Service Fraternity, the chairman of the Grants Committee of the Interfraternity Council, and the previous vice president of Finance of the Interfraternity Council.

 After graduation, I intend to pursue a career in public service balancing my interests in politics, foreign affairs, and Mandarin.
-However, I also plan to continue pursuing is passion for marimba.
-Due to my involvement in the University of Minnesota Chinese Flagship Program, I had the opportunity to study marimba with Seoul Philharmonic Percussionist Mi-youne Kim in Seoul, South Korea and Ju Percussion Group Principal Percussionist Pei-Ching Wu in Taipei, Taiwan.
+However, I also plan to continue pursuing my passion for marimba.
+As a University of Minnesota Chinese Flagship Program student, I had the opportunity to study marimba with Seoul Philharmonic Percussionist Mi-youne Kim in Seoul, South Korea and Ju Percussion Group Principal Percussionist Pei-Ching Wu in Taipei, Taiwan.
 I plan to use this experience, the Flagship Capstone Year, and my degrees to open a marimba studio and teach at local universities and colleges in whatever city I land.

 Cameron Carlson大家好!
 My name is Cameron Carlson and I studied Mandarin Chinese at the University of Minnesota Twin Cities with Chinese Flagship.
 I also studied Arabic and linguistics.
 When I’m not busy with my head in a book, I enjoy traveling (to East Asia and otherwise,) trying my hand at photography, and being outdoors.
 Currently, I am a Peace Corps volunteer teaching English in Sichuan Province (2017-19).
 In the future, I plan to use my Chinese skills to become an interpreter with a non-profit organization.